XiaHaoKU/xiahao.github.io/index.md

 ## News
 - **[Oct.
-2023] Attended the GSC Conference** - I recently participated in the GSC Conference hosted by the University of Copenhagen's Green Solutions Centre.
+2023] Attended the GSC Conference**
+  I recently participated in the GSC Conference hosted by the University of Copenhagen's Green Solutions Centre.
 This event brought together sustainability experts to discuss innovative environmental solutions.

 - **[Sept.
-2023] Presented Research at the 52nd GfÖ Annual Meeting** - I presented <a href="https://doi.org/10.1016/j.biocon.2023.110254" target="_blank"> our research</a>, published in Biological Conservation, at the 52nd <a href="https://www.gfoe-conference.de/index.php?cat=show_start" target="_blank"> Annual Meeting</a> of the Ecological Society of Germany, Austria, and Switzerland (GfÖ) in Leipzig hosted by <a href="https://www.idiv.de/en/index.html" target="_blank"> iDiv</a>.
+2023] Presented Research at the 52nd GfÖ Annual Meeting** I presented <a href="https://doi.org/10.1016/j.biocon.2023.110254" target="_blank"> our research</a>, published in Biological Conservation, at the 52nd <a href="https://www.gfoe-conference.de/index.php?cat=show_start" target="_blank"> Annual Meeting</a> of the Ecological Society of Germany, Austria, and Switzerland (GfÖ) in Leipzig hosted by <a href="https://www.idiv.de/en/index.html" target="_blank"> iDiv</a>.
 This work focused on protected areas' effectiveness, spillover effects, and conservation prioritization, contributing to discussions on conservation challenges.

+- **[Sept.
+2023] Dive into Biodiversity at the Blue-Green Biodiversity Summer School!**
+  This month, I had the privilege of attending the Blue-Green Biodiversity Summer School, co-organized by the <a href="https://www.wsl.ch/en/" target="_blank"> WSL</a> Biodiversity Center and the <a href="https://www.wsl.ch/en/about-wsl/organisation/programmes-and-initiatives/blue-green-biodiversity-research-initiative/"> Blue-Green Biodiversity Research Initiative</a>.
+This exceptional summer school featured outstanding speakers and an enriching program, all set against the breathtaking backdrop of the Swiss Alps.
+  During this immersive experience, I engaged in discussions with seasoned researchers and peers, delving deep into the fascinating world of biodiversity.
+The program allowed us to explore the intricate connections between aquatic and terrestrial ecosystems while highlighting the interdependencies between social and ecological systems.
+  It was a truly remarkable opportunity to expand my knowledge and gain insights into the complexities of biodiversity, all in the heart of the stunning Swiss Alps.

 <!-- {% include_relative _includes/publications.md %} -->